fairdataihub/codefair-docs/docs/app/intro.md

 npm install -g pnpm
 ```

+4. **Oauth App**: Create an Oauth App by going to the Developer Settings in your GitHub account and within the Oauth Apps section.
+You will need to provide the following information:

+- **Application Name**: Name of the Oauth App
+- **Homepage URL**: URL for the Codefair frontend
+- **Authorization callback URL**: URL for the Codefair frontend

-4. **GitHub App**: Create a GitHub App by going to the Developer Settings in your GitHub account and within the GitHub App section.
+5. **GitHub App**: Create a GitHub App by going to the Developer Settings in your GitHub account and within the GitHub App section.
 You will need to provide the following information:

 - **GitHub App Name**: Name of the GitHub App
 - **Homepage URL**: URL for the Codefair frontend